gr4vy/gr4vy-embed/packages/embed/README.md

 #### `transactionCreated`

-Returns a full transaction object when the transaction was successfully created.
+Returns a full transaction object when Gr4vy accepted the transaction, regardless of its status.
+Be aware that this can be a pending or declined transaction.
+To track API failures please use the `transactionFailed` event.

 ```json
 {